 Sleep disorders can have a significant effect on your life and well-being.
 A good night’s sleep can set the tone for the following day, but a healthy sleep schedule is also important for healing and staving off disease.
 Sleep problems such as insomnia are one of the most common ailments that Americans face, affecting as much as a third of adults in the U.S. Since the late 1800s, doctors and researchers have been exploring the use of psychoactive substances to remedy insomnia and other sleep disorders.

 Insomnia is often related to an overactive central nervous system that prevents your brain and body from relaxing when it’s time to rest.
 Drugs in the central nervous system (CNS) depressant category can be used to correct that issue by suppressing and regulating nervous system activity.
 Medications like barbiturates and benzodiazepines were used throughout the 20th century to calm your nerves.
-Today, non-benzodiazepine alternatives known as Z-drugs are among the latest depressant drugs created for this medicinal purposes.
+Today, non-benzodiazepine alternatives known as Z-drugs are among the latest depressant drugs created for this medicinal purpose.

 Ambien is one of the most commonly prescribed Z-drugs in the United States, and it’s used for the short-term treatment of sleep disorders like insomnia.
 However, like other CNS depressants, it comes with several adverse side effects, including chemical dependence and addiction.